mittalf/Amazon_Vine_Analysis/README.md

 ### Summary

-For Major Appliances, there were a total of 35 paid reviews of which 51% (18) were five star reviews.
-For the same category, there were a total of 4957 unpaid reviews of which 39% (1963) were five star reviews.
+For Major Appliances, there were a total of 35 paid reviews of which 51% (18) were 5-star reviews.
+For the same category, there were a total of 4957 unpaid reviews of which 39% (1963) were 5-star reviews.

-There is a bias towards paid reviews in the five star category.
+There is a bias towards paid reviews in the 5-star category.
 In addition to that, the data shows that 88% of the total paid reviews were given either a 4-star or a 5-star rating, while no paid review was given a 1-star rating.